MarsUniversity/ece387-robotics/docs/handouts/labs/lab2/lab2.md

 # Robot Arm

 In this lab we will make the robot arm move through a predefined sequence of movements.
 Utilizing the work you already did in homework, you will make the arm move.

+You should learn or gain experience with:

+- Taking to an actuator via a common serial port
+- Translate forward/inverse kinematics theory into reality with a real robot arm
+- Understand how to translate angles to PWM servo commands
+- Gain more experience with Python

 ## Task 1: Calibrate